 2:30pm - 3:45pm ET

 Computing Private Business Use

 Law Office of Perry Israel

-This panel will focus on the rules for calculating and measuring private business use and private payments.
-Discussions will address common situations for which application of the rules has proven challenging, such as measuring private business use and applying equity allocations in refunding situations, measuring the amount of nonqualified bonds in remedial action scenarios, applying multipurpose issue allocations, and separate issue elections in calculations as well as curing private business use issues through combining new money with refunding bonds.
-The panel discussion will also address related issues in calculating private payments and will include detailed computations.
+This panel will focus on the rules for calculating and measuring private business use.
+Discussions will address common situations for which application of the rules has proven challenging, such as measuring private business use in new money and refunding situations, measuring the amount of nonqualified bonds in remedial action scenarios, applying multipurpose issue allocations and separate issue elections in calculations, and curing private business use issues through combining new money with refunding bonds.

-This session will discuss electronic disclosure by state and local municipal bond issuers – use of websites, social media, investor roadshows, and other electronic communications that may be considered to be communications to the market.
-This session follows on the heels of the new NABL publication “Practical Considerations in Electronic Disclosure by State and Municipal Bond Issuers” to be published in the Municipal Finance Journal.
-Questions and participation by audience members is welcomed.
+This session will discuss electronic disclosure by state and local municipal bond issuers – use of websites, social media, and other electronic communications that may be considered speaking to the market.
+This panel will discuss the NABL publication “Practical Considerations in Electronic Disclosure by State and Municipal Bond Issuers” in light of 2020 guidance from the SEC regarding secondary market communications.

-This panel will explore forward deliveries.
-Issues to be discussed include: the basic mechanics to a forward delivery (what it is and how it works), documentation pitfalls and other matters to look out for, disclosing information about the purchase agreement and associated risks.
+Issues to be discussed include the basic mechanics to a forward delivery (what it is and how it works), documentation pitfalls and things to look out for, identifying tax issues, disclosing information about the purchase agreement and associated risks.